On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Future Directions

-It is natural to ask whether it is possible to provide an upper bound for the eigenvalues of infinite volume hyperbolic manifold in terms of the eigenvalues of the core.
+for all $k \geq 1$ such that $\lambda_k(M_{thick}) < 1/96$.
+Her technique builds on special properties of $3$-dimensional Margulis tubes and does not generalize naturally to higher dimensions.
+Canary [\citenum{canary1992}, Theorem A] obtains an upper bound on the infimum of the spectrum of geometrically finite manifolds of infinite volume in dimension $3$:

+where $\chi(\partial C(M))$ is the Euler characteristic of the boundary surface of the convex core.
+It is natural to ask for generalization of results of either Hamenst\"{a}dt or Canary to higher dimensions or general eigenvalues.
 Moreover, many questions remain uninvestigated.
-What is a pattern for the distribution of the eigenvalues below essential spectrum of noncompact negatively curved hyperbolic manifolds?
+What is the pattern of the distribution of the eigenvalues of noncompact negatively curved manifolds?
 Do they distribute relatively uniformly, or can they cluster around one point, like zero or the bottom of the essential spectrum?
-Since there are finitely many, is there an upper bound on the number of eigenvalues depending on the geometry/topology of the manifold?
-Moreover, recently, eigenvalues for differential forms, show up in an unexpected and surprising way as a bridge to connect Floer homology on 3-manifolds and hyperbolic geometry.
+The interaction between eigenvalues and the Gromov-Hausdorff convergence of manifolds is also interesting.
+By [\citenum{canary1992}, Theorem A], a geometrically infinite, doubly degenerate hyperbolic $3$-manifold $M$ has the bottom $\lambda_0$ of the spectrum equal to $0$.
+Using Thurston's double limit theorem [\citenum{wtHypFiberII}, Theorem 4.1] (see also [\citenum{canary1992}, Remark (2) on P365]), one can construct a sequence of geometrically finite, quasi-Fuchsian hyperbolic $3$-manifolds $M_j$ such that the volume of the convex core $\vol(C(M_j))$ tends to infinity and $M_j \rightarrow M$ geometrically (geometric convergence of hyperbolic manifolds is equivalent to the Gromov-Hausdorff convergence).
+Thus $\lambda_0(M_j)$ tends to $0$ which is $\lambda_0(M)$.
+It implies that $\lambda_0$ might satisfy certain continuity with respect to geometric convergence, which is confirmed in [\citenum{ctHausdorffDimLimit}, Theorem 4.1].
+When a sequence of closed hyperbolic $3$-manifolds $M_j$ converge geometrically to a noncompact finite-volume manifold $M$, I. Chavel and J. Dodziuk \cite{cdSpectrumDege} have investigated how fast the discrete eigenvalues of $M_j$ cluster around the continuous spectrum of $M$.
+A natural question is whether the higher eigenvalues of infinite-volume $M_j$ satisfy similar continuity with respect to convergence.
+Recently, B. Liu and F. Pallete \cite{lbpfUniformSpectralGap} have considered similar problems for the spectral gap of geometrically finite manifolds.
+Moreover, eigenvalues for differential forms show up unexpectedly as a bridge to connect Floer homology on 3-manifolds and hyperbolic geometry.
 See \cite{lin2017monopole} and the reference therein.
-While monopole Floer homology is notoriously hard to compute directly, using eigenvalues of forms to mediate between geometry and Floer homology seems to be elegant, practical, and can see lots of potential use in the future.
-Unfortunately, such immediate and important applications of eigenvalues on forms have not seen the counterpart for eigenvalues for functions.
+While monopole Floer homology is difficult to compute directly, using eigenvalues of forms to mediate between geometry and Floer homology seems practical.
 It will be interesting to develop a stronger connection between such eigenvalues and the underlying hyperbolic geometry.